being-iitian-website/lap-two/REVISION_POSTMAN_GUIDE.md

 - `revisionDate < today`
 - AND `status != "completed"`

+**Auto-Update Triggers**:
 This happens automatically on:
 - `GET /api/revisions?date=...`
 - `GET /api/revisions/analytics/count`
 - `GET /api/revisions/history?range=...`

+**Note**: The system checks and updates missed revisions in real-time when any GET endpoint is called.
+This ensures data is always current without requiring a separate cron job.

 **Example**:
 1. Create revision with `revisionDate: "2025-01-10"` and `status: "pending"`
 2. Today is `2025-01-15`
 3. When you call any GET endpoint, backend automatically updates it to `status: "missed"`
+4. The revision will now show as `"missed"` in all subsequent queries

+**Important**: Once a revision is marked as `"completed"`, it will never be auto-updated to `"missed"`, even if the date has passed.

 ---